motleytech/webcms/README.md

 ### Installation directions

-#### Directions for the production environment
 You want the production environment if you want to get your website up and running asap.
-If you are interested in developing/modifying the site software (you need to know Python and Django), then you should follow the development directions (below).
+If you are interested in developing/modifying the site software (you need to know Python and Django), then you should follow the development directions.
 If you are not sure what you want, then you want the production environment.

+#### Directions for the production environment

 The installation has 4 easy steps...